Evolving cafe culture

 Canggu, Bali is a fast growing coastal surfing beach resort like village with modern amenities in Bali.
 It is now an epitome of modern cafe culture.
 Why pick a 3rd World country to portray a world wide trend you ask?

 Its has one distinctive identity.
 It has one of the highest concentration of hipster cafes compared to any city I have been.
-Despite being located in a 3rd world country its clientele is nearly all tourists and residents from the 1st World.
+Despite being located in a 3rd world country, its clientele is nearly all tourists and residents from the 1st World.
 Hence the unusual phenomenon.

 Dragonfruit smoothy, Canggu, Bali

 Canggu attracts young tourists and digital nomads from the West.
-Its the foreigners’ new hotspot for Bali.
+Its the young foreigners’ new hotspot for Bali.
 From a population of 9,000 a decade ago it has rapidly grown to 40,000 with many foreigners becoming long term residents.

 Canggu’s striking future is its amazing and varied avant garde cafe culture.
 It is not an overstatement.
 I have not seen anything like it in the developed World.
 And the fare is western with many newly curated snacks and meals.